philchristensen/antioch/README.md

 > verb code to be written in a synchronous style.

 **Highly Scalable Messaging Layer**
-> txSpace uses the RabbitMQ server to implement message passing support, allowing
+> antioch uses the RabbitMQ server to implement message passing support, allowing
 > support of thousands of active clients with minimal latency.

 **Powerful Natural-Language Parser**